SenseNet/sncom-resources/_posts/2016-02-18-3-things-you-will-love-in-sense-net-smartphone-app.md

 ---
 title: "3 things you will love in Sense/Net smartphone app"
-author: huszarcs
+author: csaba8472
-tags: mobile app,
+tags: [mobile, app, ios, android]
 ---

 Sense/Net has always been an innovative and open-minded company, with focus on the latest-greatest things